Deterministic Equations for Feedback Control of Open Quantum Systems: S.V. Deriving previous results as particular cases of the Result 1

-for a given stochastic signal $y_n$ that satisfies the causality equation $y_{n+1} = f_n(x_{n+1},y_n)$ for some function $f_n(x,y)$, where $x_n$ is the outcome of the detection at time $t_n = n \delta t$.
-In each case, the feedback-measurement protocol is fixed by defining the instruments $\mathcal{M}_x$ and the adequate stochastic signal, as described in Table \ref{table: summary of results}.
+for a given stochastic memory $y_n$ that satisfies the causality equation $y_{n+1} = f_{n+1}(x_{n+1},y_n)$ for some function $f_n(x,y)$, where $x_n$ is the outcome of the detection at time $t_n = n \delta t$.
+In each case, the feedback-measurement protocol is fixed by defining the instruments $\mathcal{M}_x$ and the adequate memory function, as described in Table \ref{table: summary of results}.
+These previous works were developed using different approaches and were limited to specific choices of measurement schemes and memory functions.
+In contrast, our results provide a unified and general framework that describes arbitrary feedback dynamics, free from such restrictions and paving the way for more sophisticated feedback schemes.